Christian artists at home | WORLD

 Myrna Brown

-Myrna is a WORLD Radio correspondent and co-host.
-She is a graduate of World Journalism Institute and Luther Rice College and Seminary.
+Myrna is a WORLD Radio host and correspondent.
+She is a graduate of the World Journalism Institute mid-career course and Luther Rice College and Seminary.
 Myrna has worked as a TV news reporter, public affairs show host, and producer.
-She resides with her husband and four adult children in Metro Atlanta, Ga.
+She resides with her husband in Spanish Fort, Ala.
+They have four adult children.

 @MyrnaBrown65